-Primarily, the cooling but sunny weather and temperate climate throughout the year in many European countries may be the first noticeable difference as compared to the high temperatures in Singapore, causing Singaporeans to be required to invest in additional products for health purposes when travelling there.
-(Ex) Since Singaporeans experience summer or a tropical climate the whole year round, and are never able to experience cold temperatures of any less than 21°C naturally in the country, most will be excited or anxious to live in such a climate in the beginning.
-For instance, some teenagers were so enthusiastic about experiencing the cold weather that they could walk around in their T-shirts and bermudas shorts, as mentioned by several experienced tour guides over the years.
-Not surprisingly, these ebullient people caught colds right after one or two days of their arrivals.
-This is likely to happen especially since local Singaporeans are not adapted to living in cold temperatures of below 20°C and sudden warm temperatures of 25 to 30°C when indoors with heaters present.
-Hence, most Singaporeans travelling to countries experiencing cold temperatures are required to invest in huge coats stuffed with goose feathers or anything else useful in keeping them as warm as their accustomed body temperatures.
+(P) Primarily, the cooling weather throughout the year in many European countries may be the first noticeable difference as compared to the high temperatures in Singapore, causing Singaporeans to be required to invest in additional products for health purposes when travelling there.
+(Ex) Since Singaporeans experience a tropical climate the whole year round, and are never able to experience cold temperatures of any less than 21°C naturally in the country, most will be excited or anxious to live in such a climate in the beginning.
+(Eg) For instance, some teenagers were so enthusiastic about experiencing the cold weather that they could walk around in their T-shirts and bermudas shorts, as mentioned by several experienced tour guides over the years.
+Not surprisingly, these ebullient people caught colds a day or two later.
+This is likely to happen since local Singaporeans are not adapted to living in cold temperatures with winds of below 20°C and sudden warm temperatures of 25 to 30°C when indoors with heaters present.
+(Ev) Hence, most Singaporeans travelling to countries experiencing cold temperatures are required to invest in huge coats stuffed with goose feathers or anything else useful in keeping them as warm as their accustomed body temperatures.
 (P) Coupled with the changes in temperatures is the difference in the humidity of the air in temperate regions of most European countries as compared to the tropical climate in Singapore, where most temperate climates come with dry air, and subsequently, dry eyes and skin.
 (Ex) Since Singapore is known for her high levels of humidity, it is likely that Singaporeans going through such a drastic downward change in humidity levels (Eg) may encounter problems like itchiness, irritability and even bleeding on their body surfaces.
 (Ev) People may be required to bathe with body lotion while living there, which is a rare occurrence in Singapore, and apply moisturiser to keep the skin and lips moisturised.
 Since it is necessary for an individual to consume such products to maintain his health, it is evident that a lot more steps have to be taken to travel to Europe comfortably.
 (L) Henceforth, the difference in climates between the two regions cause the change or addition of certain actions and an investment in several products to cope with the atmospheric effects on people.

-Another thing to admire or hate about Europe is the vast plains of land, which inversely causes the long bus rides when travelling from a town to another.
-Generally, tourists going on holidays to Europe will have their itineraries planned in ways where many of the famous tourist sites are covered, such as by travelling from the Eiffel Tower in France to the Leaning Tower of Pisa in Italy, which has a linear distance of a thousand kilometers away from each other.
-In such an example where a tour group decides to travel directly from France to Italy to solely view the two iconic places, they will likely have to stop by toilet stops 5 times or every two hours, which is a law set by the European Union that coach drivers must stop and rest for at least 15 minutes after every 2.5 hours of driving.
-Furthermore, since the European Union also dictates the maximum number of hours coach drivers are allowed to drive a day to be 12 hours, this will mean that they will have to travel for more than 10 hours at 100 kilometers an hour or more to reach their destination in a single day.
+(P) Another thing to admire or hate about Europe is the vast plains of land, which inversely causes the long bus rides when travelling from a town to another.
+(E) Generally, tourists going on holidays to Europe will have their itineraries planned in ways where many of the famous tourist sites are covered, such as by travelling from the Eiffel Tower in France to the Leaning Tower of Pisa in Italy, which has a linear distance of a thousand kilometers away from each other.
+(Eg + Ev) In such an example where a tour group decides to travel directly from France to Italy to solely view the two iconic places, they will likely have to stop by toilet stops 5 times or every two hours, which is a law set by the European Union that coach drivers must stop and rest for at least 15 minutes after every 2.5 hours of driving.
+Furthermore, since the European Union dictates the maximum number of hours coach drivers are allowed to drive a day to be 12 hours, this will mean that they will have to travel for more than 10 hours at 100 kilometers an hour or more to reach their destination in a single day.
 However, since this is such a long journey, tour agencies have learnt to stop by many other tourist areas in between the two iconic sites to shorten each time tourists sit in their coaches, or to simply travel by the high speed train which takes approximately 3 to 4 times less travelling time.
 Nonetheless, there will inevitably still be long journeys of 5 hours or so, due to large plains of land with little things to see or do.
 These plains may seem beautiful to see, but sitting on the coach for too long may be tiring for people as well, which is something we may never experience in Singapore, where there are no large plains of land and only approximately 800 square kilometers of land to travel, many thousand times smaller than the European continent.
-Hence, the coach may become your home in Europe other than your hotel, as tourists are likely to spend half or more of their stay sitting in the coach, which may cause tourists, especially Singaporeans, wish for more magnificent mountains and nature in their own country.
+(Ev + L) Hence, the coach may become one’s home in Europe other than the hotel, as tourists are likely to spend half or more of their stay sitting in the coach, which may cause tourists, especially Singaporeans, wish for more magnificent mountains and nature in their own country.